Cross-Chain Transfer Reconciliation: CCTP and Bridges (2026)

 Practical guidance

-- Never let reconciliation treat the two legs as independent — pair burn↔mint.
+- Never let reconciliation treat the two legs as independent; pair the burn with the mint.

 - Do not book the source burn as a disposal to a counterparty.

-- Distinguish burn-and-mint from lock-and-mint — different positions, different risk.
+- Distinguish burn-and-mint from lock-and-mint, since they are different positions with different risk.

-- Confirm the tax characterisation of cross-chain movement of own funds for your jurisdiction/framework.
+- Confirm the tax characterisation of cross-chain movement of your own funds for your jurisdiction and framework.

 - Tie both legs to the wallet inventory so the movement reconciles end to end.

 Wag3s Ledger detects CCTP burn-and-mint and bridge pairs, links both legs and the fee into a single reconciled cross-chain movement of your own asset, classifies it as an internal movement rather than a disposal, and ties it to the wallet inventory so balances reconcile end to end.
+The tax characterisation of moving your own funds across chains stays a question for the entity's adviser; Ledger captures and reconciles the movement, it does not replace that judgement.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading